Yosef-ft/Credit_Risk_Model/README.md

 - Credit Scoring Model: Develop a model that converts the risk probability estimates into a credit score for each user.

+## Topics and tools
+- Explanatory data analysis
+- Feature engineering
+- Calculating WoE, IV and RFMS for creating proxy variables
+- Model training and clustering dataset using Scikit-learn
+- Data Version Control using DVC

 ## Getting Started
 ### Prerequisites
 Make sure you have the following installed: